The successful warrior is the average man, with laser-like focus.

-When we get clear about why we want something, it gives as a reason to pursue that goal.
-And when we have reasons to pursue something there is more motivation behind our actions, and with more motivation it’s easier to focus on what needs to get done to achieve that goal.
+When we get clear about why we want something, it gives us a reason to pursue that goal.
+And when we have reasons to pursue something there is more motivation behind our actions, and with more motivation, it’s easier to focus on what needs to get done to achieve that goal.

 Step 3: Prioritize Your Goals

-For instance if family is one of your core values and you set a career goal as a top priority, then it’s very likely that you will struggle to focus on and follow through with your actions in order to achieve that goal.
+For instance, if family is one of your core values and you set a career goal as a top priority, then it’s very likely that you will struggle to focus on and follow through with your actions in order to achieve that goal.
 You struggle because you are in conflict.
 You want to achieve this career goal, but your actual priorities (based on your core values) are leading you toward your family.
-As such it’s important to get very clear about what core values are currently guiding your choices, decisions and actions, and then setting your goals appropriately.
+As such it’s important to get very clear about what core values are currently guiding your choices, decisions, and actions, and then set your goals appropriately.

 Once you have figured out your core values, ask yourself: